Skip to main content Skip to main navigation

 Renovation research

-• Council approval requirements and hours of work
+• What Council approval requirements you need

-The more you know about the renovating process, the smoother it will be.
+The more you know about the renovating process, the smoother it will likely be.
 So do your homework and set yourself up for success.

-Remember that the aim is to appeal to buyers so you can sell at maximum profit.
+Remember that the aim is typically to appeal to buyers so you can sell at maximum profit.
 It’s not for your preferences and tastes, so try and take the emotion out of it.
-You want to renovate with the market in mind.
+You might want to renovate with the market in mind.
 What are buyers looking for?
 What’s on trend?
 And will the upgrades stand the test of time if you decide to sell in future?

 When renovating for profit, setting your budget is one of the most important steps in the journey.
-It can make or break your project – so it’s important to get it right from the start.
+It could make or break your project – so it’s important to get it right from the start.

 Your first move should be finding out how much money you have available to fund the project .
 There are a few options you can explore: